sathiya07g/Mobile-Application-Development/README.md

 Step 1: Open Android Stdio and then click on File -> New -> New project.

 Step 2: Then type the Application name as HelloWorld and click Next.

 Step 3: Then select the Minimum SDK as shown below and click Next.
-A

 Step 4: Then select the Empty Activity and click Next.
-Finally click Finish.
+Finally click Finish

 Step 5: Design layout in activity_main.xml.